 Buyers place confidence in reputable content and reliable opinions – not ads.

 We have known for years that consumers doubt and avoid traditional advertising.
+Trust in advertising continues to decline as we go into a new year.
 A 2015 Nielsen study demonstrated that the most-trusted sources of advertising by rank were: people you know, branded sites, editorial sites, and reviews.
 If anything, this trend is escalating as we move into 2019.

 Advertising has developed a negative stigma with consumers.
 Bombarded with ads, and skeptical of exaggerated claims and empty promises, they are less receptive to tactics that were effective a few short years ago.
 And with 30% of internet users using ad blockers by the close of the year, traditional ads won’t even reach a third of most target audiences.
 But this doesn’t mean you should abandon advertising completely.